 "Ethics" is a set of principles used to determine what is "right" when it comes to the conduct or behavior of an individual.
 This includes individuals who are acting on behalf of a business entity.
-In this Hub, as we consider the meaning of basic concepts in business ethics, it is important to also look at ethics from the standpoint of the individual.
-After all, business ethics, sometimes referred to as corporate ethics, is simply the application of the same types of ethical principles used to determine "right" conduct of individuals that is transferred to professional settings.
+In this article, as we consider the meaning of basic concepts in business ethics, it is important to also look at ethics from the standpoint of the individual.
+After all, business ethics sometimes referred to as corporate ethics, is simply the application of the same types of ethical principles used to determine the "right" conduct of individuals that is transferred to professional settings.

-Examining ethical concepts related to business involves discussion of behavioral conduct that is linked to problems and conflicts that can arise in a business environment.
-Ethical issues often emerge during the conduct of business when there are clashes between profit-maximizing activities, and the underlying belief that social responsibility is (or should be) integral to the process of doing business.
+Examining ethical concepts related to business involves a discussion of behavioral conduct that is linked to problems and conflicts that can arise in a business environment.
+Ethical issues often emerge during the conduct of business when there are clashes between profit-maximizing activities and the underlying belief that social responsibility is (or should be) integral to the process of doing business.

 Business Ethics Concepts and "Issues"

-Business ethics involves the application of moral standards to the systems and organizations through which we produce and distribute goods and services--and to the people who work within these systems and organizations.
+Business ethics involves the application of moral standards to the systems and organizations through which we produce and distribute goods and services—and to the people who work within these systems and organizations.

 - Businesses as "Corporate" Citizens